Variations in traffic light operation: Steady green arrows

 In Regina, Saskatchewan, left-turn signals are designated by a two-bulb light configuration with one (or two) red balls and one LED bimodal arrow.
 When a left-turn cycle begins the red ball will change to a flashing green arrow to permitted all traffic turning left.
 When the left-turn cycle ends the flashing green arrow will turn to a solid amber arrow for five to three seconds then change back to a red ball.

-Hold the left or hold the right arrangements
+In the UK and many European countries, a green arrow may replace the full green light to indicate the direction in which movement is permitted for traffic in that lane.
+They may also have an additional green arrow below or on the left or the right of the other green arrow to permit drivers in that lane also to turn in that direction.

+Hold-the-left and hold-the-right arrangements

-In New Zealand, where they drive on the left, when a road is given a green light from an all direction stop, a red arrow can continue to display to turning traffic, holding traffic back while the pedestrian crossing on the side road is given a green signal (for left turns) or while oncoming traffic goes straight ahead and there is no permissive right turn allowed (for right turns).
-As soon as the pedestrian signal changes to flashing red, the red arrow extinguishes.
-Traffic turning may now proceed provided they give way to oncoming traffic (for right turns) or pedestrians (for left turns).
+In New Zealand, where traffic is on the left, when a road is given a green light from an all-direction stop, a red arrow can continue to display to turning traffic, holding traffic back while a pedestrian crossing on the side road is given a green signal (for left turns) or while oncoming traffic goes straight ahead and there is no permissive right turn allowed (for right turns).
+As soon as the pedestrian signal changes to flashing red, the red arrow for road traffic is extinguished.
+Traffic turning may then proceed provided they give way to oncoming traffic (for right turns) or pedestrians (for left turns).
 This method is becoming common in many states of Australia.
-When an intersection is given a protected turn prior to the pedestrian crossing on the side road given the green signal, the lights change to yellow and red, and then the red arrow disappears as soon as the pedestrian crossing is given a flashing red signal.
+When an intersection is given a protected turn prior to the pedestrian crossing on the side road being given a green signal, the lights change to yellow and red, and then the red arrow disappears as soon as the pedestrian crossing is given a flashing red signal.